TheresaLui/SelfHelpContent_v2/articles/microsoft.dataexplorer/memory-queryfailures.md

 # Azure Data Explorer query failures

 <!--issueDescription-->
 Your Azure Data Explorer is having query failures with LOW MEMORY CONDITION issues and query failures due to low memory are result of a non-optimized workload running against your Azure Data Explorer.
+Low memory query failures can also occur if the cluster is running high (above 81%) in data capacity or cluster is running queries with high CPU usage (95%).
 <!--/issueDescription-->

 ## **Recommended Documents**